Wednesday, October 28, 2009

 RETURNING HOME

 That's when I realized I had a shot of making it home in a three-day marathon.
 I was a crazed driver!
 Construction work in Calgary--at both ends!--and around Banff put me on edge--the dogs might say over the edge--and getting stuck behind camper vehicles for long stretches through the Rockies made matters worse.
-I had given myself a couple of hours leeway to catch the final ferry home (9:15), but that time seemed to be ticking away.
+I had given myself a couple of hours leeway to catch the final ferry home (

 I am feeling surprisingly alert today and the dogs are relieved to be home, reacquainting themselves with their favorite lounging spots.
 My butt feels bruised from such long periods of sitting and I have officially ruled out truck driver as my next career.
 Now I have nothing left to fall back on if I can’t make it as a writer.
 I have no choice but to write!